 Language swap 6

 IN: “Tell me something that happened today that made you smile?”

 The last one in the series and possibly my favourite!
 Let’s not beg, bribe and pressure our kids to eat, try or even have the food on their plate (which is stressful for everyone!).
 Let’s try taking the focus completely away from the food.
 “What is something that made you smile today?”
 “Did you do anything helpful for someone today?”

 This on is a follow up of language swap 3 about pressure.
 It’s important that the dinner table (and actually any time around food) is a pressure free zone!
 Please don’t pressure your kids to eat or even try foods, it is not good for their food anxiety and long term relationship with food.
 I know it is hard if they help you cook or shop and then won’t try what you made or bought.
 But let me tell you that them being involved (or even just watching you cook or eat if they don’t want to be involved) is teaching them.
+Children need time to learn about eating and build familiarity to try foods.
 Pressuring them to try or eat will undo that nice food experience.

-So stop worrying about how much and what your kid eats.
+So let’s stop worrying about how much and what your kid eats.
 Forget pressuring them to try food and trust them to engage, try or eat new foods when they are ready.
 Relax and remember their food experiences in calm and positive environments is what matters!
-Read this article if you want to know more about positive food experiences.
-Happy, fun and positive eating.